TeeSeal/ffmkek/README.md

-# ffmkek
+# FFmkek
-A basic wrapper around FFmpeg for node.js
+A basic wrapper around FFmpeg for node.js.